3.1 Delamination/Blister Repair, Injection Method

 5. Pour the epoxy into the epoxy cartridge.

 6. Inject the epoxy into one of the holes in the delamination.
-(See Figure 2) The heat retained in the circuit board will improve the flow characteristics of the epoxy and will draw the epoxy into the void area, filling it completely.
+(See Figure 2.)
+The heat retained in the circuit board will improve the flow characteristics of the epoxy and draw it into the void area, filling it completely.

-7. If the void does not fill completely, the following procedures may be used:
+7. If the void does not fill, the following procedures may be used:

 - Apply light local pressure on the board surface starting at the fill hole, slowly proceeding to the vent hole.

-- Apply vacuum to the vent hole to draw the epoxy through the void.
+- Apply a vacuum to the vent hole to draw the epoxy through the void.

-8. Cure the epoxy per Procedure 2.7 Epoxy Mixing and Handling.
-Scrape away any excess epoxy using a knife or scraper.
+8. Cure the epoxy according to Procedure 2.7 Epoxy Mixing and Handling.
+Using a knife or scraper, scrape away any excess epoxy.

-Note: If needed, apply an additional thin coating to seal any scrapped areas.
+Note: If needed, apply an additional thin coating to seal any scraped areas.

 Evaluation